-The FDA pre-market approval we are currently seeking is limited to administration of doxorubicin with the Delcath system to treat patients suffering from metastatic melanoma which has spread to the liver.
-If we are granted this approval, we plan to seek additional FDA pre-market approvals for using the Delcath system with other chemotherapy agents for treatment of other liver cancers and with anti-viral drugs for treatment of other diseases, such as hepatitis.
+The FDA pre-market approval we are currently seeking is limited to administration of either melphalan or doxorubicin with the Delcath system to treat patients suffering from metastatic melanoma which has spread to the liver.
+If we are granted this approval, we plan to seek additional FDA pre-market approvals for using the Delcath system with these and other chemotherapy agents for treatment of other liver cancers and with anti-viral drugs for treatment of other diseases, such as hepatitis.
 In many instances, the process of applying for and obtaining regulatory approvals involves rigorous pre-clinical and clinical testing.
-The time, resources and funds required for completing necessary testing and obtaining approvals is significant, and FDA pre-marketing approval may never be obtained for some medical devices or drug delivery systems.
+The time, resources and funds required for completing necessary testing and obtaining approvals is significant, and FDA pre-market approval may never be obtained for some medical devices or drug delivery systems.
 If we fail to raise the additional capital required or enter into strategic partnerships to finance this testing or if we fail to obtain the required approvals, our potential growth and the expansion of our business would likely be limited.

-Prior to starting the Phase III trials, we conducted Phase I and II clinical trials at three United States medical centers under investigational device and investigational new drug exemptions granted by the FDA.
-The trials were designed to demonstrate the system's "functionality," or its ability to administer to and extract from the liver approved and marketed chemotherapy agents.
-Forty-four patients participated in the trials.
-Twenty-one of these test subjects had primary liver cancer or melanoma which had spread to the liver and were treated with doxorubicin.
-The remaining twenty-three test subjects suffered from other forms of liver cancer and/or were treated with another chemotherapy agent, 5-FU.
+Prior to starting the Phase III trials, we conducted Phase I and II clinical trials at several centers in the United States and overseas under investigational device and investigational new drug exemptions granted by the FDA.
+The trials were designed to demonstrate the system's safety and "functionality," or its ability to administer to and extract from the liver approved and marketed chemotherapy agents.
+Test subjects had primary liver cancer or cancer which had spread to the liver.
+Subjects were treated with melphalan, doxorubicin or with another chemotherapy agent, 5-FU.
 These trials demonstrated that the Delcath system was capable of extracting approximately 70% to 85% of the chemotherapy agent administered to the liver.
 Therefore, the Delcath system permits the delivery of higher dosages of chemotherapy agents to the cancer site while at the same time minimizing damage to healthy tissue.